Pilot-in/PilotIn-Coding-Standards/README.md

 - Having `WordPress Coding Standards` installed:

 `composer global require dealerdirect/phpcodesniffer-composer-installer phpcompatibility/phpcompatibility-wp squizlabs/php_codesniffer wp-coding-standards/wpcs`
-- Download this repo and put it somewhere on your drive.
+- **Clone this repo** somewhere on your drive *(or you can just download this repo and unzip it but it's not going to be synced / updated)*
 - Get the current path config of **phpcs** using:

 `phpcs --config-show`